Absolutely 100% free resume templates for 2021. Downloadable, printable, and exportable in different formats.

 Gen Xers were the most likely generation to outspend their earnings (103%) and also reported higher average rent or mortgage costs, in addition to higher utilities, groceries, student loan payments, and restaurant bills.
 Roughly 1 in 5 respondents admitted they were not very or not at all financially stable.

 That overspending and lack of stability could all be down to the simple fact that people simply don’t have a firm grasp on their incomings and outgoings.
 As personal finance writer Tanza Loudenback points out:

 The first step to being good with money is knowing how much you have.
 You would be surprised how many people have no idea what's coming in and going out of their accounts each month.

 You want to aim for positive cash flow — that is, you're bringing in more money than you're spending.
 Make a list of your fixed monthly expenses, such as housing costs (rent, mortgage, utilities, etc.), any out-of-pocket insurance premiums, and any debt payments.

 And with the negative economic effects of the coronavirus pandemic set to continue for the foreseeable future, there’s no better time to begin budgeting.

 The Cost of Getting By

-With so many people living above their means, a financial emergency could put them in a crisis.
-Selling off personal items might not be most people’s first choice for getting through an unexpected break in income, but it could be a temporary solution when short on cash.
+With so many people living above their means, and the continuing state of the nation’s finances, it wouldn’t take much to push many people into a crisis.
+Selling off personal items or your bodily products might not be the first choice for getting through an unexpected loss of income, but it could be a temporary solution.